altayaydemir/altay-dot-wtf/data/books/the-practice.md

 Sounding like everyone is a common way to avoid criticism.
 But you're allowed to sound like you.
 And you should sound like you.
 Everyone else is taken.

 A scarce mindset creates more scarcity.
 Isolating ourselves from the circle of people who would appreciate our work harms the self-trust and creativity.
 Creativity is contagious.
 Go for the abundance.

+If you are using outcomes that are out of your control as fuel of your work, it's inevitable that you will burn out.
+It's not a fuel you can replenish, nor burns without residue.

+### Who is it for?

+Your work has two audiences.

+- Only you.
+It's not professional work, there's no one to serve.
+- Shipping for someone.
+Requires to develop empathy through [generosity](../notes/generosity).

+Pursuing either is fine, both is a recipe for unhappiness because you're insisting other people to see what you see.

+### Three definitions of quality

+1. Meets the spec, has strict tolerances.
+2. Luxury.
+The cost of material used, the sum of ingredients that brings us status.
+3. Creative magic!?
+Hard to explain without experiencing it.

+### How often do you recommend a competitor?

+Authors, for example, know abundance in their field would fuel their creative work.
+They also embrace the idea that their work is not for everyone, and there are alternatives.
+The ability to suggest an alternative is a sign of generosity.

 ---